 4. Iterate Prototype

-Based on the modifications suggested by the customer, developers start modifying the prototype and the modified prototype is again demonstrated to the customer for evaluation.
+Considering the modification suggested by the customer, the developer starts modifying the prototype.
+Once modified, the developers again demonstrate the prototype to the customer for evaluation.

 5. Deploy Software

-As all the requirements are now understood, the developers develop the software and deliver it to the customer with the expectation that the developed software meets all the requirements specified by the customer.
+The developer identifies and understands the customer’s requirements properly and completely.
+As all the requirements are now clear, the developers develop the software.
+The software is then delivered to the customer with the expectation that it meets all the requirements specified by the customer.

 Types of Prototyping

-Prototyping can be classified into two types and they are as followed.
+Prototyping can be classified into two types, and they are as follows.

-Throwaway prototyping focuses on understanding those requirements which are unclear and requirements that are perfectly clear are not even prototyped.
-Throwaway prototyping is also called rapid prototyping.
-This is because the throwaway prototype is developed only to understand the specifications and time is not wasted in using the systematic way to develop the prototype.
-Hence, the rapid prototype is developed fast and with a little cost.
+It only focuses on understanding those requirements which are unclear.
+The requirements that are perfectly clear are not even prototyped.
+We call throwaway prototyping rapid prototyping.
+Because the throwaway prototype is developed only to understand the specifications.
+The time is not wasted in using the systematic way to develop the prototype.
+Hence, the development of a rapid prototype is fast and requires a little cost.

 2. Evolutionary Prototyping

-In evolutionary prototyping, initially prototype is developed by incorporating the specifications that well understood and then the developers proceed further to understand the unclear specification.
+Here, the developers develop prototypes by incorporating specification that is clear.
+Then the developers proceed further to understand the unclear specification.

 When to Use the Prototyping Model?

-The main objective of prototyping is customer satisfaction and a customer are satisfied only when all his requirements are completely implemented in the final system.
+The main objective of prototyping is customer satisfaction.
+And a customer is satisfied only when all his requirements are completely implemented in the final system.

 But hardly a customer is able to narrate all his requirements clearly and concisely at once.
 Prototyping is an efficient way to understand the requirements of the customer.
-At each iteration, the prototype is evaluated by the customer to discover the unclear requirements.
-So, prototyping should be used when the customer’s requirements are fuzzy.
+At each iteration, the customer evaluates the prototype to discover the unclear requirements.
+So, we must use prototyping when the customer’s requirements are fuzzy.

-Prototyping should be used where the final system is desired to have a lot of user interaction.
+Prototyping is helpful where the final system needs to have a lot of user interaction.
 Prototyping is best while designing the user interface.
 As prototyping helps the developer to understand how the user wants the system to be.

 Advantages & Disadvantages of Prototyping Model